 For those who are not familiar with "voice," or only so in English grammar, we don't have a "middle" voice in English; the "active" voice denotes something acting upon, and the "passive" voice denotes something acted upon.
 That is common to both English and Koine Greek grammar.
 The Koine Greek "middle" voice denotes something that both acts and is acted upon; put a different way, something that acts in such a way so as to be acted upon as a consequence of acting.

-The noun ευχη is a "vow," but in the verb form it makes no sense to "be vowed."
+The noun ευχη is a "vow," but in the "middle/passive" verb forms it makes no sense to "be vowed" (passive voice).
 You can only "vow/wish/will" something; you cannot be "vowed/wished/willed" (unless you are a Calvinist, I suppose).
-So you will not find a passive-only form of the verb.
+So, you will not find a passive-only form of the verb.
 But neither will you find an active one.
 Therein is the interesting thing: The act of "vowing/wishing/willing" something commits yourself and invests yourself into the proposition.
 You vow such as to enter into a vow.

 If you can get your mind wrapped around this, you will see that προσευχομαι is not just directed at something, like an English "prayer" or the English act of "praying" (to which the assumed object is God).
 It is "toward-vowing/wishing/willing" something such that you are "toward-vowed/wished/willed" about doing so.